rhys-vdw/bookshelf-api-proposal/README.md

 	// ...
 }

-// This is the new ModelGateway, that produces `bookshelf.Model` instances.
+// This is the new ModelMapper, that produces `bookshelf.Model` instances.

-class ModelGateway extends bookshelf.Gateway {
+class ModelMapper extends bookshelf.Mapper {

 	get Model() {
 		return bookshelf.Model;